midnightmoet/Cubical_Kingsland2021/README.md

     <li>3. from terminal run: <strong>npm init, npm run production </strong></li>
 </ol>

-<i>this project is a work in progress.  will update when this is completed. </i>
+<i>This project is a work in progress.
+Will update when this is completed. </i>